Contrasting ClearSign Technologies (CLIR) & Its Peers

-ClearSign Technologies (NASDAQ: CLIR) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it contrast to its peers?
-We will compare ClearSign Technologies to similar businesses based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, earnings, risk and valuation.
+ClearSign Technologies (NASDAQ: CLIR) is one of 25 public companies in the “Process control instruments” industry, but how does it contrast to its rivals?
+We will compare ClearSign Technologies to related businesses based on the strength of its dividends, risk, analyst recommendations, institutional ownership, earnings, valuation and profitability.

 Analyst Ratings

-This is a summary of current ratings and target prices for ClearSign Technologies and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for ClearSign Technologies and its rivals, as provided by MarketBeat.com.

 |Sell Ratings